openstack/ceilometer/doc/source/releasenotes/folsom.rst

    to support nova-volume in favor of Cinder.
 A detailed list of meters covered per component can be found at in :doc:`../measurements`.

+Nova with libvirt only
+   Most of the Nova meters will only work with libvirt fronted hypervisors at the moment, and our test coverage was mostly done on KVM.
+Contributors are welcome to implement other virtualization backends' meters.

 Quantum delete events
    Quantum delete notifications do not include the same metadata as the other messages, so we ignore them for now.
 This isn't ideal, since it may mean we